jacebenson/jace.pro/content/post/2018-12-02-k19-proposals/index.md

 1. You don't have to host or run the event to help.
 There are lot's of opportunity to help out.
-2. Attend it, it's smaller and less formal then your servicenow user groups.
+2. Attend it, it's smaller and less formal then your ServiceNow user groups.
 3. Provide feedback, it's always useful.